Baking Cakes at home 2/2 Cake Decoration

 Add the cream cheese mixture

-a few spoonfuls at a time into the whipped cream.
+a few spoonful at a time into the whipped cream.

 Step 4 — Chill & Use: